 Are There Pre-Planned Home Designs to Choose From?

 The process of building custom homes begins with considering all our basic home plans.
 The options are literally endless.
-Find a style such as transitional, Colonial, country or modern that appeals to your eye.
-You are able to select from a wide variety of architecture styles that blend into an existing neighborhood or create a look for your new gated community.
+Find a style such as transitional, Colonial, country, or modern that appeals to your eye.
+You are able to select from a wide variety of architectural styles that blend into an existing neighborhood or create a look for your new gated community.

 Once you have a starting spot, you are then able to begin building it from the ground up.
 The exterior can be brick, stucco, clapboard, vinyl or even new manufactured energy-efficient siding.
 Ask about custom windows and doors to elevate the appearance of the home while adding to its insulation ability.

 While the bones of your custom home will be built to meet or exceed building codes, almost every finish in the home is available for you to choose:

 - Floor plans: Take a standard floor plan and add the closets, garage, extra bath and privacy you desire.

 - Bathroom fixtures: Upgrade to double vanities, floating vanity, water-efficient toilets, soaking tub, walk-in showers and in-floor radiant heating.

 - Lighting fixtures: Select the finish you prefer and add task lights in working areas.
 Upgrade overhead fixtures to chandeliers or drop lights.